 3. Real, refillable Copic Markers, to create your custom palette

 Copic markers, though expensive, are the top choice of professional illustrators because of the vibrant pigments and even-color fill.
 The ability to refill ink and replace nibs over time makes them a better choice than the imitation-copics hitting the market (I have Copic markers that are going strong at 10 years old, thanks to relatively affordable ink refills), but still a steep investment.

 How to Save Money Buying Copics:

 With the exception of professional illustrators, most of us don’t need a rainbow of Copics.
 Instead of buying the full set, find your personal palette.
 What 3-5 colors do you love?
-What colors natural occur in your art when you have a full-color palette?
+What colors naturally occur in your art when you have a full-color palette?
 What colors dominate your wardrobe or your home decor?
-These are clues to your personal pallete.
+These are clues to your personal palette.

 Once you find “your colors,” buy markers 1 at a time by color, and pair them with a set of neutral grey Copics.
 The combination of colors and grey overlay will give you access to thousands of shades without the cost of a full set.

 My Favorite Copic Colors for Bullet Journalling

 I’ve phased these out of my 2019 kit, but if your work requires both thin lines and bolder lines, these are indispensable.
 The multiple nib sizes, as well as replaceable nibs and refillable ink make the Multiliners my top choice for inking.
 My only complaint is that they can sometimes bleed, depending on the paper, if not allowed to dry long enough before filling the background with copic ink.